rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

 In addition to sending the messages, we need to receive them.
-In this case, we could do that manually, by just doing `rx.recv().await` four times, because we know how many messages are coming in.
-In the real world, though, we’ll generally be waiting on some _unknown_ number of messages.
-In that case, we need to keep waiting until we determine that there are no more messages.
+In this case, because we know how many messages are coming in, we could do that manually by calling `rx.recv().await` four times.
+In the real world, though, we’ll generally be waiting on some _unknown_ number of messages, so we need to keep waiting until we determine that there are no more messages.

 In Listing 16-10, we used a `for` loop to process all the items received from a synchronous channel.
-However, Rust doesn’t yet have a way to write a `for` loop over an _asynchronous_ series of items.
-Instead, we need to use a new kind of loop we haven’t seen before, the `while let` conditional loop.
-A `while let` loop is the loop version of the `if let` construct we saw back in Chapter 6.
+Rust doesn’t yet have a way to write a `for` loop over an _asynchronous_ series of items, however, so we need to use a loop we haven’t seen before: the `while let` conditional loop.
+This is the loop version of the `if let` construct we saw back in the section [Concise Control Flow with `if let` and `let else`][if-let]<!-- ignore -->.
 The loop will continue executing as long as the pattern it specifies continues to match the value.

 The `rx.recv` call produces a `Future`, which we await.
 The runtime will pause the `Future` until it is ready.
-Once a message arrives, the future will resolve to `Some(message)`, as many times as a message arrives.
-When the channel closes, regardless of whether _any_ messages have arrived, the future will instead resolve to `None` to indicate that there are no more values, and we should stop polling—that is, stop awaiting.
+Once a message arrives, the `Future` will resolve to `Some(message)` as many times as a message arrives.
+When the channel closes, regardless of whether _any_ messages have arrived, the `Future` will instead resolve to `None` to indicate that there are no more values and thus we should stop polling—that is, stop awaiting.

 The `while let` loop pulls all of this together.
 If the result of calling `rx.recv().await` is `Some(message)`, we get access to the message and we can